prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/prysm-usage/web-interface.md

 ## What is Prysm Web

-The Prysm Web UI is a locally hosted website that is launched from the validator client to provide users with a visual alertnative to the validator cli( command line interface).
+The Prysm Web UI is a locally hosted website that is launched from the validator client to provide users with a visual alternative to the validator cli( command-line interface).

-The website will provide users a visual way to set up their Prysm Wallet, manage their keys, and provide information on the current state of their validator.
+The website will provide users with a visual way to set up their Prysm Wallet, manage their keys, and provide information on the current state of their validator.
 You will also be able to see a peer map for users who decide to share their location among the peers in their network.

 The website at this time does not provide additional metrics over those that you would find on your grafana dashboards or beaconcha.in .